 “These results raise concerns regarding the need to restore stability with PCL reconstruction to avoid progressive degeneration,” they wrote.

-One American study in New York City in 2007 found that there was no pain among 38 out of 58 knees examined (57 patients total), while there was mild pain among 14 knees and moderate pain among 6 knees.
-About 91% had swelling in the knee.
 The researchers reported that only two patients failed conservative treatment because of “clinical deterioration of symptoms” and had reconstruction surgery.
 They were able to return to play their favorite sports where one had a 38-month follow-up while the other patient had a follow-up nearly eight years later.

 Another study in Indianapolis, Indiana, in 2013 followed up with 68 patients who had conservative care for their acute PCL tear.
 Although 11% of them had developed knee osteoarthritis, all of the patients were “active, have good strength and full knee range of motion, and report good subjective scores.”

-Like most types of knee pain, treatment for a PCL tear or injury should be tailored to the individual, including how clinicians communicate to the patient.
+Like most types of knee pain, treatment for a PCl tear or injury should be tailored to the individual, including how clinicians communicate to the patient.
 Considering that pain is biopsychosocial in nature, and a PCL tear itself is biological, how patients perceive their injury, what it means to them, and how the healthcare infrastructure on how well patients get treated all play important roles in pain and disability outcomes.

 Massage therapy and PCL tear

 Haddow said that two patients who have the same injury does not mean that they will experience pain and movement the same way.
-Thus, massage therapists need “a solid assessments strategy” rather than assumptions based on what they had learned in their schooling.
+Thus, massage therapists need “a solid assessment strategy” rather than assumptions based on what they had learned in their schooling.

-“Our treatment plan should once again, be built on a solid series of assessments, and our remedial exercises and home care should reflect a relevant trouble shooting approach,” Haddow said.
+“Our treatment plan should once again, be built on a solid series of assessments, and our remedial exercises and home care should reflect a relevant troubleshooting approach,” Haddow said.
 “Goals need to be reasonable and attainable, but should also invite feedback from our patients and help to address any concerns.”

-“Rather than walking into a treatment plan with expectations, we (massage therapists) should approach it with a detective mindset,” Haddow said.
+“Rather than walking into a treatment plan with expectations, we (massage therapists) should approach it with a detective mindset,” Haddow continued.
 “Instead of assuming something about the state of the body based on a special test, we should approach recovery from a state of reducing pain and building tolerance.
 We should allow our patient to tell us what they are experiencing and work with that, not telling them that they will be in pain and ‘dysfunctional.’”

 A native of San Diego for nearly 40 years, Nick Ng is an editor of Massage & Fitness Magazine, an online publication for manual therapists and the public who want to explore the science behind touch, pain, and exercise, and how to apply that in their hands-on practice or daily lives.